Many

 in cave-like rooms!

-this level of realism, most reverb units allow you to adjust
+help provide this level of realism, most reverb units allow

-the reverberation time for high (and sometimes low) frequencies
+you to adjust the reverberation time for high (and sometimes

-relative to middle frequencies, and introduce some kind of
+low) frequencies relative to middle frequencies, and introduce

 KNOBS